 Groups

-The Corridor is driven by Working Groups formed by scholars from across Corridor institutions to collaborate on a particular theme, concern, or issue in the humanities.
-Groups may apply for funding to support their academic year activities (colloquia, performances, screenings, writing groups, mini-conferences, teaching exchanges, workshops, etc.).
-Groups are situated in one of several Research Clusters, to help map our diverse network.
+The Corridor is driven by Working Groups formed by scholars across our consortium who collaborate on a particular theme, concern, or issue in the humanities.

 Get involved!
 Explore existing projects and discover new colleagues with shared interests.